Golden parachutes under the threat of accidents: On the face-lifted utility

 \subsection{Numerical simulations}

 In order to gain a deeper insight into the implications stemming from the accidents incorporated in \citeauthor*{sannikov2008continuous}'s contracting problem explored by \cite{possamai2020there}, we perform some numerical simulations.
-Initially, we consider the specific positive power utility setting outlined in \Cref{example:positivePower}, which we elaborate on in \Cref{example:positivePowerDeltaBigger1} and \Cref{example:positivePowerDeltaSmaller1}, depending on the value of the ratio $\delta$.
+Initially, we consider the specific positive power utility setting outlined in \Cref{example:positivePower}, which we elaborate on in \Cref{example:positivePowerDeltaBigger1} and \Cref{example:positivePowerDeltaSmaller1}, depending on the value of the ratio $\delta$ of the impatient levels of both parties.
 For this analysis, we set $\gamma = 2$ and $m=6$.
 Specifically, in the two graphs provided in \Cref{fig:faceliftedcompWithFw0}, we illustrate the face-lifted utility $\bar{F}$ and compare it with its barrier $F$ and the face-lifted utility $w_0$ that characterises the problem without accidents.
 As expected, the latter is always a strict upper bound, particularly since termination is never optimal when $m=0$ but becomes an option for small values of the continuation utility of the agent when $m>0$.
-However, as the continuation utility exceeds either $\bar{y}$ or $\tilde{y}$ (depending on $\delta$), the principal prefers retiring the agent since her reward $\bar{F}$ starts to deviate from the barrier $F$.
+However, as the continuation utility exceeds the value $\bar{y}$ introduced in \eqref{eq:ybar} for the case $\delta >1$, or respectively $\tilde{y}$ introduced in \eqref{eq:yTilde} for $\delta < 1$, the principal prefers retiring the agent since her reward $\bar{F}$ begins to deviate from the barrier $F$.
 This results from the requirement to ensure that the agent receives a sufficiently high utility, leading the principal to prefer the risk of potential future losses.